Ilyasse-Fouaide/Linux/file-system-hierarchy-standard/README.md

 This `/boot` directory contains everything required for the boot process, such as the Linux kernel

 > This `/boot` stores data that is used before the kernel begins executing user-mode programs.

+> [!CAUTION]
+> Do not remove /boot directory, by doing that your system is unable to boot again